 - Send debug results to Vimeo for analysis

-If you are still having issues, check out this overview to learn more about playback and gathering information that we can use to help.
-You can also always check the Vimeo status page for updated information on any current site-wide issues, or contact us for further assistance.
+If you are still having issues learn more about playback and gathering information that we can use to help at 'Troubleshoot playback quality and buffering issues.
+You can also always check the Vimeo status page for updated information on any current site-wide issues, or contact Support for further assistance.

 - Disable any browser extensions, plugins, or add ons

 Third-party programs can sometimes cause issues during playback— including blocked video segments, dropped frames, buffering, etc. If you're having trouble, try disabling any active extensions one by one to find the culprit.
 You can also open your video within an incognito or private window of your browser for testing.

 - Restart your router and modem

 Resetting your router or modem can help to refresh your connection and improve playback performance.
 Try disconnecting the power cord and then reconnecting to perform a hard reboot.

 - Update your browser